dchambers/mochito/README.md

 # Mochito

-Mochito is a hygenic JsMockito wrapper for modern test frameworks like Mocha.
+Mochito is a hygenic [JsMockito](http://jsmockito.org/) / [JsHamcrest](http://danielmartins.ninja/jshamcrest/) wrapper for modern test frameworks like [Mocha](http://mochajs.org/).
+It aims to make JsMockito more competitive when compared with [Sinon.JS](http://sinonjs.org/).

 ## Rationale